LakeYS/Dishorde/README.md

 You have to replace PATH_TO_CONFIG with a directory containing your version of the [./config.json] file.

+Networking:
-Note: If you are using docker to run the actual 7 days to die server, consider making a docker network to share ports.
+If you are using docker to run the actual 7 days to die server, consider making a docker network to share ports.
+If you are running the server locally, you should use the --net="host" option or otherwise forward the telnet port into the container.

 ## Setting up the bot